Alex Jones ordered to pay $45.2M more over Sandy Hook lies

 Jones, who has portrayed the lawsuit as an attack on his First Amendment rights, conceded during the trial that the attack was “100% real” and that he was wrong to have lied about it.
 But Heslin and Lewis told jurors that an apology wouldn’t suffice and called on them to make Jones pay for the years of suffering he has put them and other Sandy Hook families through.

-The parents told jurors about how they’ve endured a decade of trauma, inflicted first by the murder of their son and what followed: gun shots fired at a home, online and phone threats, and harassment on the street by strangers.
+The parents told jurors they’ve endured a decade of trauma, inflicted first by the murder of their son and what followed: gunshots fired at a home, online and phone threats, and harassment on the street by strangers.
 They said the threats and harassment were all fueled by Jones and his conspiracy theory spread to his followers via Infowars.

 A forensic psychiatrist testified that the parents suffer from “complex post-traumatic stress disorder” inflicted by ongoing trauma, similar to what might be experienced by a soldier at war or a child abuse victim.

-Throughout the trial, Jones has been his typically bombastic self, talking about conspiracies on the witness stand, during impromptu press conferences and on his show.
-His erratic behavior is unusual by courtroom standards, and the judge has scolded him, telling him at one point: “This is not your show.”
+Throughout the trial, Jones was his typically bombastic self, talking about conspiracies on the witness stand, during impromptu news conferences and on his show.
+His erratic behavior is unusual by courtroom standards, and the judge scolded him, telling him at one point: “This is not your show.”

 Bankston told the court Thursday that the U.S. House committee investigating the Jan.
 6, 2021, insurrection at the U.S. Capitol has requested records from Jones’ phone that Jones’ attorneys had mistakenly turned over to the plaintiffs.
 Bankston later said he planned to comply with the committee’s request.

+By Friday, Bankston said, he had “a subpoena sitting on my desk’ from the Jan.
+6 committee.
+But he said he needed to “tamp down expectations” that it might reveal texts about the insurrection since it appears to have been scraped for data in mid-2020.

+Bankston said he’s also had “law enforcement” interest in the phone data, but he declined to elaborate.

-Last month, the Jan.
-6 committee showed graphic and violent text messages and played videos of right-wing figures, including Jones, and others vowing that Jan.
+Last month, the House committee showed graphic and violent text messages and played videos of right-wing figures, including Jones, and others vowing that Jan.
 6 would be the day they would fight for Trump.

 The committee first subpoenaed Jones in November, demanding a deposition and documents related to his efforts to spread misinformation about the 2020 election and a rally on the day of the attack.